Dental Bone Graft Recovery: Healing Stages, Recovery Timeline, and What to Expect

 Smoking and the use of chewing tobacco can lead to an increased risk of infection.
 Tobacco products also slow down the healing process.
 Be sure to avoid the use of tobacco products in the weeks prior to your oral surgery and in the weeks after bone grafting until you are completely healed.

 In order to manage pain and discomfort after bone grafting, be sure to use prescription pain killers and medication as directed.
-We also advise patients to use over-the-counter medication if prescription-strength drugs are not required.
+Prescription or over-the-counter pain relievers help control soreness during the first few days.
+Most patients find discomfort decreases significantly within the first week of recovery from a dental implant bone graft.

-To deal with swelling, a cold compress can be placed against the side of the face where bone grafting was performed.
+To deal with swelling, a cold compress can be placed against the side of the face where bone grafting was performed in the first 48 hours help reduce swelling.
 Leave the ice pack on for about 20 minutes and then take it off for about 20 minutes before applying it again.
 Repeat as needed.

 Your Diet After Bone Grafting Surgery